 Like in the UK, Chinese people tend to abide by the laws, and actually, it is common knowledge that China has the highest conviction rate.
 The law that refers to the crime against foreigners is extremely strict because China is one of the most popular tourist spots.
 The travel industry is a lucrative mean for the Chinese nation, that’s why they really go overboard to keep travellers safe.

 On the other hand, you should always be aware of possible pickpocketers, especially at the train stations.
-Unfortunately, pickpocketing is not so rare and it mostly happens where there are many people gathered in one spot.
+Unfortunately, pickpocketing is not so rare and it is mostly happening where there are many people gathered in one spot.
 This doesn’t happen only to foreigners but also as well to natives.

 Make sure you keep your bag close to you and don’t keep anything that you wouldn’t like to lose in your back pocket.